cyberark/ByteCodeLLM/README.md

 4. **LLM-Based Source Conversion**: Using a finetuned language model (LLM) hosted locally on your machine translates the bytecode back into source code.
 5. **Integration**: The generated source code is then injected into the initial output from `pycdc`, creating a more complete final code.

-This approach combines the strengths of `pycdc` and `pycdas` parsing capabilities and version-independent approach with advanced LLMs to enhance decompilation quality and make up for the gap between the newest versiosn of python and the lack of capability in `pycdc` to support them.
+This approach combines the strengths of `pycdc` and `pycdas` parsing capabilities and version-independent approach with advanced LLMs to enhance decompilation quality and make up for the gap between the newest versions of python and the lack of capability in `pycdc` to support them.

 ## Configuration
-In the `config.py` file you will see pre filled configurations for utilizing LLM modules in one of 3 ways -
+In the `config.py` file you will see pre filled configurations for utilizing LLM modules in one of three ways -
 1. HuggingFace - for running models stored on huggingface
 2. Local - for running models you might have downloaded or trained yourself
 3. Ollama - for running LLM models through the flexible Ollama application, allowing both local and remote execution